StackMCP

 Author: Community | Tools: 8 | Requires: Redis connection URL

-Caching is critical infrastructure for any backend that handles real traffic.
-But caches are also a common source of bugs: stale data, missing keys, serialization issues, TTL misconfigurations.
-Redis MCP gives your assistant direct access to your Redis instance so it can inspect keys, check values, monitor memory usage, and debug caching behavior alongside your application code.
+Redis MCP gives your assistant direct access to your Redis instance to inspect keys, check values, monitor memory usage, and debug caching behavior alongside your application code.

 Configuration